1718: African Slavery in the French and Spanish Colonies

 Cover of the French Issued Code Noir

-The Code Noir provided mandates governing free Blacks, how slave owners could treat enslaved Africans, and the types of punishment allowed for addressing “unruly” slaves.
-It also mandated that all slaves (and subjects under French rule) convert to Catholicism.
-While harsh and denigrating, it did forbid the separation of African families, torture of slaves, and generally allowed for greater education of free Blacks.
-These distinctions, as well as the acknowledgement that Africans had souls that needed attention (hence the command to convert), set French slavery practices on a different course than British and Spanish slavery practices.
-(Stovall, p.
-205)
+The Code Noir mandated governance of free Black men and women, treatment of enslaved persons by slave owners, and the types of punishment allowed for addressing “unruly” enslaved people.
+It also mandated that all enslaved people (and subjects under French rule) convert to Catholicism.
+It forbade the separation of African families, torture of enslaved persons, and generally allowed for greater education of free Blacks.
+These distinctions, as well as the acknowledgement that Africans had souls that needed attention (hence the command to convert), did create some degree of difference between French enslavement practices and British and Spanish practices (Stovall, 2021, p.
+205).
+However, the end result was to further enshrine race-based enslavement in North America.

 When the Spanish assumed control of the area after the Seven Years War (also known as the French and Indian War) in 1763, the Code Noir continued to govern the enslavement of Africans.